Who needs a SOC 1 report?

 If your service affects what your clients report on their financial statements, their auditors will eventually ask for a SOC 1.
 Here's what that looks like across five industries.

-If the work you do for clients shows up on their balance sheet, income statement, or cash flow statement, and your controls could affect the accuracy of those numbers, a SOC 1 audit applies to you.
-The formal term for this is "internal controls over financial reporting" (ICFR).
+The plain-English rule: if the work you do for clients shows up on their balance sheet, income statement, or cash flow statement, and your controls could affect the accuracy of those numbers, a SOC 1 audit applies to you.
+The formal term is "internal controls over financial reporting" (ICFR).

 Fintech